dagraham/nts-dgraham/README.md

 Finally, if neither of the previous alternatives are satisfied, then *nts* will use "\~/nts" as its _home directory_, creating this directory if necessary.

-The _nts_ "data" and "logs" directories will be created if necessary.
+The _nts_ "data" and "logs" directories will be created if necessary as well as the _nts_ configuration file, "cfg.yaml" using default settings.
 If "data" needs to be created, the user will additionally be offered the opportunity to populate it with the data for the grandchild.txt example discussed above.

-The _nts_ configuration file, "cfg.yaml" will also be created in this _home directory_.
-The default settings are for the editor _vim_.
-If you prefer using another editor, you will need to edit this file and make the necessary changes.
 Here are the default contents of this file:

 	##################### IMPORTANT #############################